-A Share Certificate is a written document signed on behalf of a company that serves as a legal proof of ownership of shares in the company.
+A Share Certificate is a written document which serves as a legal proof of a shareholder's ownership of shares in a company.
+The share certificate is often issued by companies to shareholders after an allotment has been made or after a transfer or transmission of shares.

 This document includes the name of the company and registration number of the company whose shares is being issued, the certificate number, the particulars of the holder(s) of the shares, the class(es) of shares being issued, date of issue, the amount paid on each share etc.

 This document can only be used by the following type of companies:

 Note that this document can not be used by a company limited by guarantee as this type of company does not have shares.